 WALKABOUTS and NATURE TRAILS

 Start with short hikes in a closed recreation area such as a school yard, town park or scout camp.
-Remember to Leave No Trace.
-Use the Buddy System.
+Remember to Leave No Trace and Use the Buddy System.

 BASIC HIKING